Breast Revision Surgery – San Diego

 - Fat Grafting – Used to fill asymmetries between the two breasts and correct contour abnormalities.

 - Placement of Acellular Dermal Grafts – Sheets of collagen are placed within the breast to give more support and coverage of implants to prevent rippling or erosion of the implant into the skin.
 The ADM also supports the implants from bottoming out.

 No breast surgery patient anticipates the need for a second procedure, but when such conditions occur, it is extremely important to select a board-certified plastic surgeon with experience in all types of revisionary procedures.
 The surgeons at Changes Plastic Surgery & Spa have 36 years of combined experience in correcting and revising complications and substandard surgeries performed by other surgeons.

 Additionally, most women are concerned with scarring following revision breast surgery.
-Dr. Lee and Dr. Reagan use advanced therapies to minimize the appearance of any scars.
+Dr. Lee uses advanced therapies to minimize the appearance of any scars.
 Depending on your particular case, you may be prescribed topical scar products, silicone sheeting and/ or laser scar treatments that help scars fade over time.
 Changes Plastic Surgery & Spa utilizes multiple lasers to be used post breast surgery revision to reduce the appearance of scars from revision surgeries.

 Read More Breast Implant Revision Articles

 Are you in need of breast implant revision services in the San Diego area?
-Dr. Lee & Dr. Reagan are two of the top breast revision surgeons around.
+Dr. Lee is one of the top breast revision surgeons around.
 While you continue your research, read this story of a saline breast implant deflation.